cheton/github-release-cli/README.md

 # github-release-cli
-A command-line tool for uploading release assets on a GitHub repository.
+A command-line tool for uploading release assets to a GitHub repository.

 ## Installation